-You are always free to call the Fusix NOC or open a ticket with us for any task that you may need; but there is also the option of using Fusix Team!works, our customer portal that marries your love for your own product to our love for automated IP networking.
-Using Fusix Team!works, you can perform many routine network administration tasks in a fully automated manner, 24/7 and without additional cost:
+You are always free to call the Fusix NOC or open a ticket; but there is also the option of using Team!works, our Customer Portal that marries your love for your own product to our love for an automated IP network management.
+Using Team!works, you can perform many IP networking tasks on-line 24/7, for example:

 In addition we are always working on new features.
 Please make sure to subscribe to our newsletter to stay informed of the latest developments and learn how you can get to try out the new features first.